starknet-edu/starknet-cc-ctf-challenges/README.md

 ### Run a challenge

 Running a challenge will open a port which users will `nc` to.
-For Ethereum/Starknet related challenges, an additional port must be supplied so that users can connect to the Ethereum/Starknet node
+For Starknet related challenges, an additional port must be supplied so that users can connect to the Starknet node

 ```
-./run.sh random 31337 8545
+./run.sh random 31337 5050
 ```

 On another terminal: